What happens during a home survey?

 Who does the home survey?

 Qualified professionals should carry out home surveys.
-Most of these will be registered with the Royal Institute of Chartered Surveyors (RICS).
+Most of these will be registered with the Royal Institution of Chartered Surveyors (RICS).
 RICS members all carry professional indemnity insurance, giving you peace of mind.

 Although you could hire any qualified surveyor, it’s best to hire RICS-certified specialists.
 For example, look for one who works in your local area, as they’ll know the market well.